LDAWG-a11y/a11yWebApp/src/guides/make-an-accessible-password-reveal-input.md

   * `toggleBtnHTML` - a new string of HTML that contains the button markup, including an eye icon in SVG format and some visually hidden text, for the button's accessible name
 * We're using `aria-pressed` on the button, so remember not to change the accessible name as that will be confusing for our users
 * We're using `aria-controls="[IDRef of password field]"`, to at least do our bit in saying this button controls another element (yeah, I know, it's not widely supported, but it's still the proper attribute)
-* We need to use `type="button"` on our `<button>`, otherwise when we click it, it will attempt to submit the form, so we need to be explicit that it is not a submit button
+* We need to use `type="button"` on our new `<button>`, otherwise when we click it, it will attempt to submit the form, so we need to be explicit that it is not a submit button
 * We then insert our string of HTML into the `inputWrapper`, with `insertAdjacentHTML`, so it becomes actual HTML, I'm doing this `beforeend`, which means it will injected after everything else within the `inputWrapper` and therefore come after the `<input>` in the page's sequential tab order.
-I have seen an approach where with a bit of flexbox ordering, the button comes before the input in the DOM, but after the input visually.
+I have seen an approach where, with a bit of flexbox ordering, the button comes before the input in the DOM, but after the input visually.
 I expect the rationale there was to inform a screen reader user of its presence, before they encounter the input?
 That can be a good call, but again, let actual users dictate the best approach there, I'm keeping it simple and doing so not knowing what actual screen readers would prefer
 * Now we need to get a reference to the button, we only had a reference to the string of HTML before, but now it's an element we can store that reference in `toggleBtn`
 * The password and the new button are so tightly related that I'm manipulating their wrapping element to become a `role="group"` and getting that group's accessible name from the `<input>`, is this overkill?
 I have to say I am unsure, in my mind I'm building that relationship where the screen reader support for `aria-controls` falls down and I'm providing a screen reader user a decent clue that there is more than just the input in this group, which may be beneficial to them.
 You got it, test with your users, they count here and I don't
 * Finally, we just have some conditional logic, that is ran when our new button is clicked, if the button's `aria-pressed` value is `false`